Leviathan (Hobbes book)

-Leviathan or The Matter, Forme and Power of a Commonwealth Ecclesiasticall and Civil, commonly referred to as Leviathan, is a book written by Thomas Hobbes (1588–1679) and published in 1651 (revised Latin edition 1668).
-Its name derives from the biblical Leviathan.
+Leviathan or The Matter, Forme and Power of a Commonwealth Ecclesiasticall and Civil, commonly referred to as Leviathan, is a book by the English philosopher Thomas Hobbes (1588–1679), published in 1651 (revised Latin edition 1668).
+Its name derives from the Leviathan of the Hebrew Bible.

 The work concerns the structure of society and legitimate government, and is regarded as one of the earliest and most influential examples of social contract theory.

 Written during the English Civil War (1642–1651), it argues for a social contract and rule by an absolute sovereign.
 Hobbes wrote that civil war and the brute situation of a state of nature ("the war of all against all") could be avoided only by a strong, undivided government.

 Content

 Title

 The title of Hobbes's treatise alludes to the Leviathan mentioned in the Book of Job.
-In contrast to the simply informative titles usually given to works of early modern political philosophy, such as John Locke's Two Treatises of Government or Hobbes's own earlier work The Elements of Law, Hobbes selected a more poetic name for this more provocative treatise.
+In contrast to the simply informative titles usually given to works of early modern political philosophy, such as John Locke's Two Treatises of Government or Hobbes's own earlier work, The Elements of Law, Hobbes selected a poetic name for this more provocative treatise.

+Lexicographers in the early modern period supposed that the term "leviathan" was associated with the Hebrew words lavah, meaning "to couple, connect or join", though in other cases meaning "to borrow", and thannin, believed to mean "a serpent or dragon".
+In the Westminster Assembly's annotations on the Bible, the interpreters thought that the creature was named using these root words "because by his bignesse he seemes not one single creature, but a coupling of divers together; or because his scales are closed, or straitly compacted together."
+Samuel Mintz suggests that these connotations lend themselves to Hobbes's understanding of political force since both "Leviathan and Hobbes's sovereign are unities compacted out of separate individuals; they are omnipotent; they cannot be destroyed or divided; they inspire fear in men; they do not make pacts with men; theirs is the dominion of power" on pain of death.

 Frontispiece

 After lengthy discussion with Thomas Hobbes, the Parisian Abraham Bosse created the etching for the book's famous frontispiece in the géometrique style which Bosse himself had refined.
 It is similar in organisation to the frontispiece of Hobbes' De Cive (1642), created by Jean Matheus.
-The frontispiece has two main elements, of which the upper part is by far the more striking.
+The frontispiece has two main elements.